Ganymede-Bio/website-docusaurus/docs/nodes/Instrument/Instron_Tensile_Read.md

 ### Node Description

-Reads contents of a is_tens file into data lake
+Reads contents of an is_tens file into data lake

 The contents of is_tens file are passed to the user-defined function, which return one or more tables for storage in Ganymede data lake.